 \subsubsection{Suggestion Inventory Creation}

-We instructed each model to generate \textbf{ten} suggestions for each prompt.
-For \textbf{CodeParrot}, \textbf{InCoder}, \textbf{CodeGen}, and \textbf{PolyCoder}, we used the \texttt{transformers} library~\cite{transformers}.
-We instructed the model to generate additional $128$ tokens after the prompt, \ie the model took the prompt and context as input and then generated the next probable token (\eg a keyword) that can come after this prompt and did not stop until $128$ generated tokens.
-However, for \textbf{ChatGPT3.5}, we instructed it to generate $512$ tokens.
+We instructed each model to generate \textbf{10} suggestions for each prompt.
+For \textbf{CodeParrot}, \textbf{InCoder}, \textbf{CodeGen}, and \textbf{PolyCoder}, we instructed the model to generate additional $128$ tokens after the prompt, \ie the model took the prompt and context as input and then generated the next probable token (\eg a keyword) that can come after this prompt and did not stop until $128$ generated tokens.
+However, for \textbf{GPT-3.5-Turbo}, we instructed it to generate $512$ tokens.
 As it is optimized for conversations, it usually includes a textual explanation and the generated code with a modified version of the prompt.
 Hence, we extended the token size for this model and used the OpenAI API to generate results.
 Thus, we have \textbf{102,100} code samples in the suggestion inventory, \ie \textbf{41,010} Java code snippets, and \textbf{61,090} Python code snippets.

-\ul{\textbf{Token Limits Rationale}}: To decide the token size limits we ran a small experiment using \textsc{\textbf{SecurityEval}} dataset.
+\paragraph*{\ul{\textbf{Token Limits Rationale}}} To decide the token size limits, we ran a small experiment using \textsc{\textbf{SecurityEval}} dataset.
 This dataset~\cite{siddiq2022seceval} includes an example of insecure code that can be generated from the given prompt.
-We tokenized these examples and found that they are 50 tokens in length, on average.
+We tokenized these examples and found that they have an average of 50 tokens.
 Thus, we configured the open source models to generate 128 tokens ($\approx 2.5\times$ higher than the average number of tokens).
-For ChatGPT, as we explained before, we increased the limit to \textbf{512} to take into account explanations that are provided as part of the output (which consumes tokens).
+For GPT-3.5-Turbo, as we explained before, we increased the limit to \textbf{512} to take into account explanations that are provided as part of the output (which consumes tokens).